 How to Prevent Ringworm on Scalp?

 Preventing ringworm on scalp is difficult because of its contagious nature.
-However, you can reduce the risk of spread or the risk of the fungus by following these steps:
+However, you can reduce the risk of spread of tinea capitis or the risk of the fungus by following these steps:

 Make sure your child washes his or her hands often to avoid the spread of germs and the infection.
 If someone at home is already affected, keep the common area clean such as the washroom.
 Even places such as schools, child care centres, and gym locker rooms should be kept clean.

 Wash your child’s head and scalp properly and regularly, especially after a haircut.

 Teach your child not to share personal items such as hairbrushes, towels, or clothes with others.

 Ringworm is very common in animals.
 The infection might look like a hair patch of skin missing hair.
 If your cat or dog or any other animal is exhibiting the same signs, consult with your vet to understand the issue and get your pet treated.
 Teach your child to wash hands each time after touching an infected animal.